IEEE-UH-Manoa/sab.ieeeatuhm.com/_drafts/2015-2-4-Minutes.md

 -   Bronson: Students who have filled out the form and have paid their student forms are eligible to get a Matlab license
 -   Kenny, Trevor, Felix: The process of how the license is handed out should be explained on the form
 -   Bronson: Should be available to both students that have not taken the classes that require Matlab as well as the students that are currently taking said classes
--   Felix, Bronson: Liam to approve the time frame for distributing licenses
+-   Felix, Bronson: Liane to approve the time frame for distributing licenses
 -   Bronson: Tuition to pay for Matlab
 -   Trevor: Summary of things that need to be addressed
     -   1.Department field unnecessary